Air Screwdrivers

 About Air Screwdrivers

-The compressed air power system delivers instant torque without the weight of batteries or electric motors, reducing operator fatigue during prolonged use.
-With adjustable torque settings and quick-change bit holders, modern air screwdrivers offer the versatility needed for everything from delicate electronics assembly to robust automotive component fitting, making them an indispensable addition to any workshop equipped with a compressed air system.
+With adjustable torque settings and quick-change bit holders, modern air screwdrivers offer the versatility needed for everything from delicate electronics assembly requiring precise 2-3 Nm torque to robust automotive component fitting demanding 10-15 Nm or more.
+Their ability to maintain consistent performance throughout extended shifts makes them an indispensable addition to any workshop equipped with a compressed air system, delivering productivity benefits that quickly offset the initial investment in pneumatic infrastructure.

 Jargon Buster

-- The volume of air consumed by the tool during operation.
+- CFM (Cubic Feet per Minute) - The volume of air consumed by the tool during operation.
 Understanding the CFM requirement ensures your air compressor can adequately supply the tool without pressure drops affecting performance.
+Most air screwdrivers require between 3-6 CFM at operating pressure.

-- The maximum rotational speed of the tool when operating without load, measured in revolutions per minute.
-Higher RPM generally means faster driving speeds for increased productivity.
+- Free Speed (RPM) - The maximum rotational speed of the tool when operating without load, measured in revolutions per minute.
+Higher RPM generally means faster driving speeds for increased productivity, with typical ranges between 800-2000 RPM.

-- Two common air screwdriver configurations.
-Inline designs offer better access in confined spaces, whilst pistol grip models provide more comfortable handling for extended use and better leverage.
+- Inline vs Pistol Grip - Two common air screwdriver configurations.
+Inline designs offer better access in confined spaces and overhead work, whilst pistol grip models like the Sealey SA58 provide more comfortable handling for extended use and better leverage for downward pressure.

 Who Uses Air Screwdrivers?